CrypticMessenger/devrev-ai-agents/README.md

 ## Adding a New Task
 - Guidelines or instructions for adding a new task.

+## Experiments description:
+-  Experiment_v0.py: We constructed a dataset and benchmarked our implementations of ReAct + Langchain.
+-  Experiment_v1.py:  We constructed a dataset and benchmarked our implementations of PaLM + query segementation.

 ## How to Add/Search/get All tools?